Popular Subject Areas

 Open to students at a high advanced language level and above, you will refine your Spanish language abilities while learning about the history and culture of the Spanish-speaking world in this immersive program.
 You will enroll one Spanish language course of your choosing plus three or four content courses, instructed entirely in Spanish.
 Classmates are international students, the majority of whom are from the U.S. All courses are taught by Universidad de Granada faculty at the Centro de Lenguas Modernas.

 All students are required to take a Spanish language placement exam upon arrival in Granada.
 This exam will determine your language level and course selections are not confirmed until the results are available.
-If the placement exam indicates that you are not at the advanced level, you will be required to switch to the Spanish Language, Culture & Electives program.
+If the placement exam indicates that you are not at the high advanced level, you will be required to switch to the Spanish Language, Culture & Electives program.

 In addition to the semester-long courses, there is also the option to add an intensive month-long Spanish language class at the beginning of the term.
 The Fall A and Academic Year A programs will start with an 80 contact hour intensive Spanish language course while the Spring A program will begin with a similar 60 contact hour course.
 The Fall B and Spring B programs do not contain an intensive month.